MicrosoftDocs/microsoft-salescopilot-docs/articles/use-extensions.md

 ## Integrate with People.ai

 Integrate with People.ai to get insights into your sellers' activities and their engagement with customers.
 The insights are based on the data that is collected from your sellers' email and meeting.
-People.ai displays insights for contacts, opportunities, and accounts.
+Insights from People.ai are displayed for contacts, opportunities, and accounts.

 By default, the integration is disabled.
 When enabled, the insights are displayed in the [detailed view of a record](view-record-details.md#view-peopleai-insights-preview) as well as in the [opportunity summary card](view-opportunity-summary.md#view-peopleai-insights-in-opportunity-summary-preview) in the **Sales Copilot** pane in Outlook.